 I have tried several welding gloves and as I mentioned several times before, I believe that in many cases you get what you pay for.

-I ended up ordering myself some Grill Armor Gloves welding gloves and have used them for a long time now with no problems.
+I ended up ordering some Grill Armor Gloves welding gloves and have used them for a long time now with no problems.